Career Definition for an Urban Designer

 Here are some examples of alternative career options:

 A transportation engineer typically coordinates the planning, construction, and maintenance of car, rail, air, and sea transportation infrastructure.
-Transportation engineers review project plans; address the affects of factors like materials costs, weather delays, and environmental concerns; and coordinate permit applications.
+Transportation engineers review project plans; address the effects of factors like materials costs, weather delays, and environmental concerns; and coordinate permit applications.
 This job requires a bachelor's degree in civil engineering for entry-level work and a master's degree or greater for advancement.
 Transportation engineers who provide public services must have a Professional Engineer credential which requires a minimum of education, work experience, and exam scores; additional licensing requirements may vary by state.
-The employment rate of civil engineers, including transportation engineers, is projected to be 8% from 2014-2024, per the BLS.
-The median pay was $82,220 in 2015, and the states where the greatest number of civil engineers worked were California, Texas, Florida, New York and Pennsylvania.
+The employment rate of civil engineers, including transportation engineers, is projected to be 11% from 2016-2026, per the BLS.
+The median pay was $86,640 in 2018, and the states where the greatest number of civil engineers worked were California, Texas, New York, Florida and Pennsylvania.

 Geographers study the physical features of the earth within the context of human activity, like population, politics, economics, the environment, culture, and health care.
 Geographers collect images gleaned from satellites and field work along with qualitative and quantitative research to create specialized maps of use to governments, business, emergency response teams, and related organizations or services.
 While it's possible to get a job with a bachelor's degree, a master's degree in geography or a closely related field is a common requirement.
 Geographers who hold the voluntary GIS (geographic information systems) professional credential may have better job prospects.
-The BLS estimates that geographers can expect a decline in job growth of 2% from 2014-2024.
-Geographers earned median pay of $74,260 in 2015, and most worked in Maryland, Texas, California, Virginia, and Colorado.
+The BLS estimates that geographers can expect an increase in job growth of 7% from 2016-2026.
+Geographers earned a median pay of $80,300 in 2018, and most worked in Maryland, Texas, California, Colorado and Minnesota.